-Africa Energy Corp. is a Canadian oil and gas company with exploration assets in South Africa and Namibia.
-The Company is focused on high-impact exploration in Africa.
+Africa Energy Corp. is a Canadian oil and gas company with exploration assets in South Africa.
+The Company is focused on the potential gas condensate development on Block 11B/12B offshore South Africa.

-The board of directors of Africa Energy may, at its discretion, approve asset or corporate acquisitions or investments that do not conform to the guidelines discussed above based upon the board's consideration of the qualitative and quantitative aspects of the subject properties, including risk profile, technical upside, resource potential, reserve life and asset quality.
+The Board of Directors of Africa Energy may, at its discretion, approve asset or corporate acquisitions or investments that do not conform to the guidelines discussed above based upon the board's consideration of the qualitative and quantitative aspects of the subject properties, including risk profile, technical upside, resource potential, reserve life and asset quality.